o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 r = (\underbrace{f + \cdots + f}_{k} + a_1 + b_1 + \cdots a_k + b_k)
 $$

-Since the bit length of $r$ increases logarithmically with the number of additions, we must only check that the final $r$ in the chain is less than $f$ to constrain the entire chain.
+Since the bit length of $r$ increases logarithmically with the number of additions, in Kimchi we must only check that the final $r$ in the chain is less than $f$ to constrain the entire chain.

 > **Security note:** In order to defer the $r < f$ check to the end of any chain of additions, it is extremely important to consider the potential impact of wraparound in $\mathbb{F_n}$.
 That is, we need to consider whether the addition of a large chain of elements greater than the foreign field modulus could wrap around.
 If this could happen then the $r < f$ check could fail to detect an valid witness.
 Below we will show that this is not possible in Kimchi.
 >
 > Recall that our foreign field elements are comprised of 3 limbs of 88-bits each that are each represented as native field elements in our proof system.
 In order to wrap around and circumvent the $r < f$ check, the highest limb would need to wrap around.
 This means that an attacker would need to perform about $k \approx n/2^{\ell}$ additions of elements greater than then foreign field modulus.
 Since Kimchi's native moduli (Pallas and Vesta) are 255-bits, the attacker would need to provide a witness for about $k \approx 2^{167}$ additions.
 This length of witness is greater than Kimchi's maximum circuit (resp. witness) length.
 Thus, it is not possible for the attacker to generate a false proof by causing wraparound with a large chain of additions.

-In summary, for foreign field addition it is sufficient to only bound check the last result $r'$ in a chain of additions (and subtractions)
+In summary, for foreign field addition in Kimchi it is sufficient to only bound check the last result $r'$ in a chain of additions (and subtractions)

 - Compute bound $r' = r + f'$ with addition gate (2 rows)
 - Range check $r' < 2^t$ (4 rows)

 #### Multiplication

 In foreign field multiplication, the situation is unfortunately different, and we must check that each of $a, b, q$ and $r$ are less than $f$.
-We cannot adopt the strategy from foreign field addtion where the operands are allowed to be greater than $f$ because the bit length of $r$ would increases linearly with the number of multiplications.
+We cannot adopt the strategy from foreign field addition where the operands are allowed to be greater than $f$ because the bit length of $r$ would increases linearly with the number of multiplications.
 That is,

 $$
 (a_1 + f) \cdot (a_2 + f) = 1 \cdot f + \underbrace{f^2 + (a_1 + a_2 - 1) \cdot f + a_1 \cdot a_2}_{r}